 - the provider does not intend to continue delivering a course of study, however there will be students enrolled past the current course accreditation renewal date that will either complete or transition out during a teach out period.
 This may include students enrolled in a course that the provider plans to supersede with a new course that students will transition into, subject to a TEQSA decision to accredit the new course.

 Accreditation requirements for courses in teach out mode

 A course for which accreditation is due to expire, but is deemed to be in teach out mode is still required to be accredited until all students have either completed or transitioned out of the course.
-Renewal of accreditation for a course in teach out mode cannot exceed two years.

 Because of the special circumstances that apply to teach out courses, TEQSA has introduced a shortened renewal of accreditation process for these courses and a reduced fee.

 This approach minimises the regulatory impost on providers while ensuring they meet the on-going need to protect the interests of students enrolled in teach out courses.

 Courses delivered in teach out mode are required to meet the Threshold Standards.
 The teach out re-accreditation process, therefore, requires providers to ensure they have appropriate provisions in place to ensure course resourcing, course outcomes and overall service and support to students is not reduced as part of any teach out process.